Lespleiades/ST32X-32-bits-fantasy-console/README.md

 ## Key Differentiators

 ### Programming Philosophy: Assembly vs. SDKs
 While most 32-bit consoles relied on complex C libraries to manage polygons, the **ST32X** is designed for **pure Assembly programming**.
-Its RISC instruction set and Memory-Mapped I/O (MMIO) registers are accessed directly, offering total hardware control similar to a Game Boy Advance but with 32-bit precision.
+Its **RISC instruction set** and Memory-Mapped I/O (MMIO) registers are accessed directly, offering total hardware control with 32-bit precision.

 ### Graphics: The "Super 2D" Approach
 The ST32X excels in **rich 2D performance** rather than transforming triangles:
 *   **Multi-Layering:** Supports 4 background layers (BG0-BG3) with configurable priorities.
 *   **Sprite Management:** Uses a simplified OAM (Object Attribute Memory) where each sprite is defined by coordinates and a tile ID.
-*   **Affine Transformations:** Includes built-in Trigonometric Tables (SIN/COS) for "Mode 7" style distortion and raycasting effects.
+*   **Affine Transformations:** Includes built-in Trigonometric Tables (SIN/COS) for "Mode 7" style distortion and raycasting effects (WIP).

-### Simplified Memory Management
-A major advantage of the ST32X over historical hardware is its **linear memory map**:
-*   **VRAM** begins at `0x00080000`.
-*   **Palette** begins at `0x00100500`.
-*   **I/O Registers** are logically grouped for easy access.

-There is no complex memory banking or hardware cache management, making development highly predictable for solo developers.

-## Summary
-The **ST32X** is technically less powerful than a PlayStation for complex 3D models, but it is **significantly more optimized for high-resolution 2D games** (RGB565). it captures the essence of 32-bit hardware without the administrative complexity of commercial systems from 1994.

 ---